crowbait/typespec-typescript-emitter/README.md

 Typeguards *should* create comprehensive checks that adhere as strictly to the source model as possible.
 If you find a case where the typeguard is looser than it needs to be, please report that as a bug.

-### Alias's
+### Aliases

 There seems to be no way to extract aliases from TypeSpec's emitter framework.
-Because of that, `Alias`'s are ignored by the emitter (or, to be more precise: `Alias`'s reach the emitter already resolved.
+Because of that, `Alias`es are ignored by the emitter (or, to be more precise: `Alias`es reach the emitter already resolved.
 They won't be exported as their own type but directly substituted where they're needed).

 That means, if you want something to be emitted, it can't be an alias: